Data Identities

 Updating Identities

-To update or add an identity on an existing data item, retrieve the object, set the new value, and save:
+To update or add an identity on an existing data item, fetch the raw data item, set the new value, and save it back:

 // Add or update a single identity